toml-lang/toml/toml.md

 'quoted "value"' = "value"
 ```

-A bare key must be non-empty, but an empty quoted key is allowed (though
-discouraged).
 You cannot use multi-line strings to define quoted keys.

+TOML tables correspond to hash tables (also known as dictionaries) which usually
+permit any string value.
+For that reason empty quoted keys are allowed, though
+discouraged.
+A bare key must be non-empty.

 ```toml
 = "no key name"           # INVALID